e-gov/DHX-adapter/docs/JUHEND.md

          + "/" + from.getRepresentee().getRepresenteeSystem();
     }

-    // query from database whether combination "uniqueKey + consignmentId" has been previously saved?
+    // query database whether combination "uniqueKey + consignmentId" has been previously saved?
     . . .
   }